NBJIN/Mason-Dev/testing.md

 The user can enter their details on the contact form and the user will not be able to submit the form unless a property of interest, name and email is submitted.
 ![image](https://github.com/NBJIN/Mason-Dev/assets/106515976/84d91e88-8469-45d6-b6be-b97ba65001c0)

+### e) Known Bugs
+I had seen a 404 error appearing in relation to the favicon icon a few times durning the project but it may have been a cache issue or internet connection.